F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Specifying both directions at once for a given rule is not recommended but may be valid in a few cases (e.g. shared counters).

+Attribute: Transfer
+^^^^^^^^^^^^^^^^^^^

+Instead of simply matching the properties of traffic as it would appear on a given DPDK port ID, enabling this attribute transfers a flow rule to the lowest possible level of any device endpoints found in the pattern.

+When supported, this effectively enables an application to reroute traffic not necessarily intended for it (e.g. coming from or addressed to different physical ports, VFs or applications) at the device level.

+It complements the behavior of some pattern items such as `Item: PHY_PORT`_ and is meaningless without them.

+When transferring flow rules, **ingress** and **egress** attributes (`Attribute: Traffic direction`_) keep their original meaning, as if processing traffic emitted or received by the application.

 Pattern item
 ~~~~~~~~~~~~

 Pattern items fall in two categories:

-- Matching protocol headers and packet data (ANY, RAW, ETH, VLAN, IPV4,
+- Matching protocol headers and packet data, usually associated with a
-  IPV6, ICMP, UDP, TCP, SCTP, VXLAN, MPLS, GRE, ESP and so on), usually
-  associated with a specification structure.
+  specification structure.
+These must be stacked in the same order as the
+  protocol layers to match inside packets, starting from the lowest.

-- Matching meta-data or affecting pattern processing (END, VOID, INVERT, PF,
-  VF, PORT and so on), often without a specification structure.
+- Matching meta-data or affecting pattern processing, often without a
+  specification structure.
+Since they do not match packet contents, their
+  position in the list is usually not relevant.

 Item specification structures are used to match specific values among
 protocol fields (or item properties).
 Documentation describes for each item